7 Days in Costa Rica: A Solo Route from Arenal to Manuel Antonio

 Day 6: Manuel Antonio National Park — "The Monkey That Stole My Banana"

-The guide said: "They do this every day.
+As the guides put it: "They do this every day.
 They're better at zippers than most children."

 Day 7: Return to San Jose & Departure — "Would I Go Back?"

-The Verdict: Would I Go Back?
+The Verdict: Would You Go Back?

 If you're torn between Central American destinations, read our Costa Rica vs Panama comparison.
 And for another incredible wildlife destination, Nairobi is the gateway to East Africa's safari circuit.